The Yummy Life

 Turkey_Pasta_Sauce2.jpg

-I served mine over whole wheat linguini with garlic toast (my garlic bread spread recipe is coming in my next post).
+I served mine over whole wheat linguini with garlic toast (check out my recipe for the Ultimate Garlic Bread Spread).

 squareIMG_4440.jpg